 Through the Bank, we offer our customers a range of FDIC-insured deposit products.
-The Bank also takes brokered deposits through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
-At December 31, 2021, we had \$62.3 billion in deposits, \$50.1 billion of which were direct deposits and \$12.2 billion of which were brokered deposits.
-At December 31, 2021, deposits represented 81% of our total funding sources.
-During 2021, retail deposits were received from approximately 450,000 customers that had a total of approximately 800,000 accounts.
-Retail customers accounted for substantially all of our direct deposits at December 31, 2021.
-The Bank had a 82% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2021.
+The Bank obtains deposits directly from retail, affinity relationships and commercial customers ("direct deposits") or through third-party brokerage firms that offer our FDIC-insured deposit products to their customers ("brokered deposits").
+At December 31, 2022, we had \$71.7 billion in deposits, \$58.0 billion of which were direct deposits and \$13.7 billion of which were brokered deposits.
+At December 31, 2022, deposits represented 84% of our total funding sources.
+Retail customers accounted for the substantial majority of our direct deposits at December 31, 2022.
+During 2022, retail deposits were received from approximately 506,000 customers that had a total of approximately 980,000 accounts.
+The Bank had a 87% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2022.
 FDIC insurance is provided for our deposit products up to applicable limits.

-We have expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low-cost funding for our credit activities.
+We continue to focus on expanding our online direct banking operations and our deposit base serves as a source of stable and diversified low-cost funding for our credit activities.
 Our online platform is highly scalable allowing us to expand without having to rely on a traditional "brick and mortar" branch network.
-We continue to focus on growing our direct banking operations and believe we are well-positioned to continue to benefit from the consumer-driven shift from branch banking to direct banking.
-According to the 2021 American Bankers Association survey, approximately 80% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts.
+We believe we are well-positioned to continue to benefit from the consumer preference for direct banking.
+According to the 2022 American Bankers Association survey, approximately 77% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts.

-During 2021 we continued to make investments in our servicing and digital platforms to expand features available for self-service and improve the user experience including allowing digital applications for the Synchrony Mastercard product.
-In addition, the Bank entered into an affinity deposit arrangement with PayPal in which the Bank will be offering PayPal-branded savings accounts through PayPal's mobile application and website.
+During 2022 we continued to make investments in our servicing and digital platforms to expand features available for self-service and improve the user experience, as well as offering certificates of deposit with expanded 'bump-up' and 'no-penalty' features, which provide the ability, under certain conditions, for customers to request a single interest rate increase during the term or withdraw funds without penalty.
+In addition, the Bank began offering PayPal-branded savings accounts through PayPal's mobile application and website.

 Our deposit products include certificates of deposit, IRAs, money market accounts and savings accounts.
 We market our deposit products through multiple channels including digital and print.
 Customers can apply for, fund, and service their deposit accounts online, mobile or via phone.
 We have dedicated banking representatives within our call centers to service deposit accounts.
-Fiserv, Inc. ("Fiserv") provides the core banking platform for our online retail deposits including a customer-facing account opening and servicing platform.
+Fisery, Inc. ("Fisery") provides the core banking platform for our online retail deposits including a customer-facing account opening and servicing platform.

-To attract new deposits and retain existing ones, we intend to introduce new deposit products, enhancements to our existing products, and deliver new capabilities.
-This may include the introduction of checking accounts, overdraft protection lines of credit, bill payment and person-to-person payment features, affinity relationships, and Synchrony-branded debit cards.
-Our focus on deposit-taking and related branding efforts will also enable us to offer other branded direct-banking products more efficiently in the future.
+To attract new deposits and retain existing ones, we may introduce new deposit products, enhancements to our existing products, and deliver new capabilities.
+This may include the introduction of transactional accounts, overdraft protection lines of credit, bill payment and person-to-person payment features, affinity relationships, and Synchrony-branded debit cards.
+Our focus on deposit-taking and related branding efforts will also enable us to offer other branded direct banking products more efficiently in the future.